Here is a list of foods to avoid during pregnancy

 12. Foods Containing High Amount Of Vitamin A

 An excessive amount of Vitamin A is not recommended during pregnancy.
 It can be harmful to the fetus and can lead to several birth defects.
+Hence, here are some foods not to eat during pregnancy.

 What Should You Avoid When Pregnant?